Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 methodology will be used to estimate how effective different types of intervention - including investment from the Cycling Demonstration Towns (CDT) initiative and number of cycle paths - have been.

-# Literature on the spatial distribution of cycling
+# Literature review: the spatial distribution of cycling

 The Census travel to work statistics have been used in a number of studies to shed light on the spatial distribution of travel patterns overall.